paripuranam/fullstack_docker/README.md

 # Multicontainer application

-Codeching - video 8 - Dockerizing a React application with Node.js Postgres and NginX - dev and prod - step by step - PART 1
+Dockerizing a React application with Node.js Postgres and NginX - dev and prod.

 It contains React client, Node.js backend, PostgreSQL and Nginx